ModernizationDigital/playbook-3/_playbook/containers-standardized.md

 Containers had to be standardized so that they can be efficiently stacked.
 Consistent sizes allow ships, trains, trucks and cranes at the ports to be specially fitted or built to a single size specification.
 This efficiency saves millions of dollars, and time.
 This makes shipping and transportation easier!
 [Worldshipping](https://www.worldshipping.org/about-the-industry/containers).
 The enormous impact of standardization in shipping, could give it weight as a modern world revolutionary feat.

 Like the shipping industry, Cloud Computing has standardized containers.
-And this makes everyones job easier.
+And this makes everyones' job easier.

 [cargo ship] [containers showing dimensions] [show image of a 1900 cargo ship with all the cargo of diff sizes]